Navin143123/Module3_26/1_RKE/1_Requirements/README.md

 ## IDENTIFYING FEATURES
 ###	* STM32F407VG controller shall be used for the control of the system.
 ###	* LCD Display shall be provided to display operations.
-### * This system provides easy security access to the automobiles.
+### * This system provides easy security access to the automobiles through encryption.
-### * The remote shall send and receive radio signals with particular frequency.
+### * The remote shall send radio signals with particular frequency.
 ### * The automobile owners shall get benefited.

 ## STATE OF ART